 In Continuing Disclosure Agreements entered into between the Authority and each of the Contracting Parties, each has made the following respective agreements for the benefit of the holders and beneficial owners of the Bonds.
 The Contracting Parties and the Authority are required to observe the agreements for so long as the Contracting Parties remain obligated to advance funds to pay the Bonds.
-Under the agreements, the Contracting Parties will be obligated to provide certain updated financial information and operating data annually, and the Authority and the

-Contracting Parties will be obligated to provide timely notice of certain specified events, to the Municipal Securities Rulemaking Board (the "MSRB").
+Under the agreements, the Authority and the Contracting Parties will be obligated to provide certain updated financial information and operating data annually, and the Authority and the Contracting Parties will be obligated to provide certain updated to provide timely notice of certain specified events, to the Municipal Securities Rulemaking Board (the "MSRB").
+All financial information, operating data, and financial statements and notices required to be provided to the MSRB shall be provided in electronic format and be accompanied by identifying information prescribed by the MSRB.